Kamal Jumblatt

-Kamal Fouad Jumblatt (كمال فؤاد جنبلاط; 6 December 1917 – 16 March 1977) was a Lebanese politician who founded the Progressive Socialist Party.
-He led the National Movement during the civil war against the Lebanese Front.
+Kamal Fouad Jumblatt (كمال فؤاد جنبلاط; 6 December 1917 – 16 March 1977) was a Lebanese politician and za'im (political boss), who founded the Progressive Socialist Party.
+He led the National Movement during the Lebanese Civil War.
 He was a major ally of the Palestine Liberation Organization until his assassination in 1977.
-He has authored more than 40 books centered on various political, philosophical, literary, religious, medical, social, and economic topics.
+He authored more than 40 books centred on various political, philosophical, literary, religious, medical, social, and economic topics.
 In September 1972, Kamal Jumblatt received the International Lenin Peace Prize.
-He is the father of the Lebanese Druze leader Walid Jumblatt and the son in law of the Arab writer and politician Shakib Arslan.
+He is the father of the Lebanese Druze leader Walid Jumblatt and the son-in-law of the Arab writer and politician Shakib Arslan.

 Early life and education

 Kamal Jumblatt was born on 6 December 1917 in Moukhtara.
-He was born into the prestigious Jumblatt family, who were traditional leaders of the Lebanese Druze community.
-His father Fouad Joumblatt, the powerful Druze chieftain and director of the Chouf District, was murdered in an ambush on 6 August 1921.
+He was born into the Jumblatt family, a prestigious Druze family originally from present-day Syria, whose members were traditional leaders of the Lebanese Druze community.
+His father Fouad Jumblatt, the powerful Druze chieftain and director of the Chouf District, was murdered in an ambush on 6 August 1921.
 Kamal was just four years old when his father was killed.
 After his father’s death, his mother Nazira played a significant political role in the Druze community during the following two decades.

 In 1926, Kamal Jumblatt joined the Lazarus Fathers Institute in Aintoura, where he completed his elementary studies in 1928.
 He achieved his high school diploma, having studied French, Arabic, science and literature, in 1936, and a philosophy diploma in 1937.

 Jumblatt then pursued higher studies in France, where he attended the Faculty of Arts at the Sorbonne University and obtained a degree in psychology and civil education, and another one in sociology.
 He returned to Lebanon in 1939, after the outbreak of World War II and continued his studies at Saint Joseph University where he obtained a law degree in 1945.